Chinese oil trader Hontop Energy goes into receivership in Singapore -regulator

 Reuters reported earlier this week that banks have suspended credit lines for some of these teapots amid rising concerns about overall industrial defaults.

-(Reporting by Jessica Jaganathan and Chen Aizhu Additional reporting by Shu Zhang and Roslan Khasawneh Writing by Florence Tan; Editing by Himani Sarkar and David Evans)
+(Reporting by Jessica Jaganathan and Chen Aizhu Additional reporting by Shu Zhang/Roslan Khasawneh/Jane Merriman Writing by Florence Tan; Editing by Himani Sarkar and David Evans)

 ((Florence.Tan@thomsonreuters.com; +65 6870 3497; Reuters Messaging: florence.tan.thomsonreuters.com@reuters.net))